 One of the villains of the series, Balzac Cruz, is actually trying to overthrow the monarchies of the empire in favor of forming several republics.
 The scholar, self-described as the smartest man in Aandor, was "allegedly" harmed by his lord patron when just starting his career—losing his wife and child in the affair.
 In any other story, his motivations would be that of the hero, but his execution and ruthlessness make it hard to sympathize with his cause.
 (The hero/prince in this story is modeled after Plato's philosopher king, whom Plato describes the ideal ruler.
 Balzac appeals to Daniel Hauer (the prince and MacGuffin of TLP) in book three, Blood of Ten Kings (BoTKs), and argues, what about who rules after the good king dies, or several generations down the road?
 With hereditary rule, there's no guarantee they will be moral, wise, or just.)
 Toward the end of BoTKs, Daniel is stuck with an earworm of Balzac's proselytizing, and realizes the kingdom needs to evolve.
 He grew up in the United States, away from the life that was his birthright and therefore uninfluenced by, and wary, of that privileged existence.

 Everyone loves an underdog though, and I couldn't resist throwing in a character that represented the nurture versus nature argument.
 Daniel represents the other side of the argument (and not as popular) with regards to privilege—that maybe it's earned regardless of what situation you were born into.
 There are certainly plenty of children and descendants of wealthy people who never match their ancestors' level of success and even end up destitute, despite the advantages of their birth.
 Daniel was an infant when the guardians arrived in our reality.
 He's a true monarch, yet knows nothing about his role or the alternative universe he came from.
 In Awakenings, Daniel is lost in our foster care system, being raised by an abusive alcoholic dad and a pill-popping mother.
 Yet he acts nobly under pressure.
 He's fiercely loyal and protective of his friends.
 He's a romantic and dreams of a better life.
 Daniel aspires to greatness, and never at the expense of others.
 He's princely to the bone despite having grown up outside the hierarchy that propped up his family in Aandor.
-He's also magic neutral, meaning he can neither use it, or be affected by it, so no supernatural advantages for him.
+In this regard, I guess that makes me a writer of Hope Punk, as some reviewers have alluded (but that's a whole other blog).
+Daniel's also magic neutral, meaning he can neither use it, or be affected by it, so no supernatural advantages for him.
 In this character, I allude that some people are born to greatness despite disadvantages—despite their privilege.
 This idea is represented in the real world through individuals such as President Obama, Opra Winfrey, Ursula Burns, and Kenneth Frazier.

 I am at heart an optimist and a realist at the same time.
 In the discourse about privilege in America, I hear both extremes digging in and refusing to budge from their viewpoint.
 The reality is gray.
 Both are right, both are wrong.
 In my series I tried to address the social and economic standings of the characters as realistically as possible.
 Obviously, if Callum MacDonnell had been a black character, I would have had to write him differently.
 He would have faced a different set of circumstance in an already difficult life.
 That's just the truth of it.